What is the most cliche photo on Instagram that you can think of?

 Modern photography is in crisis, or call it a disease.
 Cliches are only one of the symptoms.
 There are others, and we’ll cover them all.

 We all know how cliches are created – something gets repeated over and over again until it loses its original meaning or effect.

 Take Emma, a casual Instagram user, just like one of us.
 She was subscribed to several travel bloggers, some popular and not so much.
 One day she was browsing through the feed and noticed something.
 There were several identical photos.
 Was it a software glitch?
 Did some blogger upload one photo several times?
 Nope.
 Turns out, those photos were from different bloggers.
 Yet, they all looked the same.

 Thus, @insta_repeat was born.

 The photos above were all made by different bloggers.
 A cliche.
-There is no problem with cliches, they were around since the invention of explosions and people walking in front of them with a poker face.
+There is no problem with cliches, they have been around since the invention of explosions and people walk in front of them with poker faces.